dkfriend07/test-smart-tutorial/source/index.html.md

 We will always include launch, online_access, openid & profile scopes to our app.

 <aside class="notice">
 Cerner does not allow use of wildcards(*).
-So instead of patient/\*.read you will need specify a particular scope of resource you will be using.
+So instead of patient/\*.read you will need to specify a particular scope of resource you will be using.
 Something like patient/Patient.read, patient/Observation.read etc. For the list of resources, visit <a href='http://fhir.cerner.com/'>http://fhir.cerner.com/</a>
 </aside>

 So just what exactly is the ```FHIR.oauth2.authorize``` method doing?